microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 # Transforming data at scale

-Not that our data is being ingested and stored in our dataflow's [Azure Data Lake Storage Gen2](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-introduction), we'll leverage [computed tables](https://docs.microsoft.com/power-query/dataflows/computed-entities-scenarios) to apply our transformation logic via the enhanced compute engine.
+Not that our data is being ingested and stored in our dataflow's [Azure Data Lake Storage Gen2](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-introduction), we'll leverage [computed tables](https://docs.microsoft.com/power-query/dataflows/computed-entities-scenarios) to apply transformation logic via the enhanced compute engine.

 [Learn more about the benefits of loading data without transformation for Text/CSV files](https://docs.microsoft.com/power-query/dataflows/computed-entities-scenarios#load-data-without-transformation-for-textcsv-files)